MozillaReality/mred/README.md

 # Doc server

-General Ed comes with a document server
+General Ed comes with a document server.
+This server is small and generic, providing the bare minimum to save and load documents.
+You can post and get JSON documents from the store by ID.
+There is no way to list documents.
+You must know the ID of the doc you are looking for.
+There are now accounts.
+Everything is public.
+You can also store and load images.
+In this case the filetype is preserved, but the filename is not.

 # DocumentProvider